Z0rdak/RepetierSharp/RepetierSharp/README.md

 ### Versioning

 This library is up-to-date with RepetierServer version 1.4.x.
-It is downwards compatible with and working with earlier versions, but there is the possibility of incompatibility when using RepetierSharp with earlier versions due to undocumented changes in the Repetier Server API.
+It is downwards compatible and working with earlier versions, but there is the possibility of incompatibility for certain events/commands when using RepetierSharp with earlier versions due to undocumented changes in the Repetier Server API.

 See the [Changelog](Changelog.md) for a more detailed overview off added/changed features.